Magento 2 configurable product pricing is notorious for being puzzling yet remains one of the most popular product types within Magento.

 - Hide/Call for a price – more suitable for B2B establishment.

-You can read up on these displaying tactics in its best/worst implementation here.
+You can read up on these displaying tactics in their best/worst implementation here.

 VISIT Magento 2 Hide Price extension to get in-depth into another good tool for your configurable product price strategy.

-What is the most severed disadvantage of Magento 2 Tier Pricing?
+What is the most severe disadvantage of Magento 2 Tier Pricing?

 The biggest one has to be the complete lack of store view configuration.
 Further reasonings, problems, as well as solution(s) for the default of Magento tier pricing can be found in the following article: